abhishekbavoria/voice-agent/readme.md

    - A backend that connects to AssemblyAI (speech-to-text), Gemini (AI chatbot), and Murf AI (text-to-speech).

-   - Smart error handling — if anything fails, you hear a friendly fallback message.
+   - Smart error handling, if anything fails, you hear a friendly fallback message.

    - Easy way to stop the agent so it doesn’t keep listening forever.